-Net cash provided by operating activities of \$989.6 million for the three months ended March 2, 2018 was primarily comprised of net income plus the net effect of non-cash items, including an adjustment to the deferred taxes related to the Tax Act.
-The primary working capital sources of cash were net income coupled with an increase in taxes payable, decrease in accounts receivable, and an increase in deferred revenue.
+Net cash provided by operating activities of \$1.97 billion for the six months ended June 1, 2018 was primarily comprised of net income plus the net effect of non-cash items, including an adjustment to deferred income taxes related to the Tax Act.
+The primary working capital sources of cash were net income coupled with an increase in income taxes payable, decrease in accounts receivable, and an increase in deferred revenue.
 The increase in income taxes payable was primarily driven by the provisional transition tax liability recorded pursuant to the Tax Act.
 The decrease in accounts receivable was primarily driven by improved revenue linearity.
-The increase in deferred revenue was primarily due to increases in Digital Experience hosted services.
-The primary working capital uses of cash were due to increases in prepaid expenses and decreases in accrued expenses.
-The increase in prepaid expense was primarily due to an increase in prepaid payroll and employee benefits.
-The decrease in accrued expenses was primarily driven by payments made pursuant to our incentive compensation program.
+The increase in deferred revenue was principally due to increases in Digital Experience hosted services and Digital Media site and term licenses.
+The primary working capital use of cash was due to increases in prepaid expenses, which was primarily due to an increase in prepaid payroll and employee benefits.